tzing/tugboat/docs/rules/step.rst

       If the template is defined in a different workflow and referenced using ``templateRef``, this rule will not detect it.
       Tugboat does not currently support cross-workflow checks, even if the referenced workflow is included in the same run.

 ..
+STP3xx variable reference issues

+.. rule:: STP301 Invalid parameter reference

+   Found invalid parameter reference in the step input parameter.

+   This rule is a variation of :rule:`VAR002`.
+   It is triggered when a step input parameter references an invalid objective.

+.. rule:: STP302 Invalid artifact reference

+   Found invalid artifact reference in the step input artifact.

+   This rule is a variation of :rule:`VAR002`.
+   It is triggered when a step input artifact references an invalid objective.

+..
 STP9xx deprecated items